-If you have thin hair or are in search of volume well look no further, because waxes and clays are going to be your products.
-With a wax it wont give you a slick back look like the pomade.
-But instead you can go for the messy hair look or spikes that aren’t rock hard.
-Waxes can also give you the “fluff” look your after.
+If you have thin hair or are in search of volume, well look no further because waxes and clays are going to be your products.
+With wax, it won’t give you a slick back look like the pomade.
+But instead, you can go for the messy hair look or spikes that aren’t rock hard.
+Waxes can also give you the “fluff” look you’re after.

 In general this a great product if you are always in a rush in the morning.
 Styling your hair is usually followed by a really quick clean up process.

 With a wax its really easy to wash out of your hands unlike a pomade.

 As an added bonus since you will find a wax is similar to chap stick it will leave your hands feeling nice and moisturized.